samjschapiro/GOAT/README.md

-# Sharpness-Aware Generalization Bounds for Gradual Domain Adaptation
+# Weight-Shift Regularized Sharpness-Aware Minimization for Gradual Domain Adaptation

 **Authors:** Samuel Schapiro, Han Zhao

-This is the official implementation for studying Sharpness-Aware Minimization in Gradual Domain Adaptation.
+This is the official implementation for "Weight-Shift Regularized Sharpness-Aware Minimization for Gradual Domain Adaptation".
 It is largely based on the code from the paper ["Gradual Domain Adaptation: Theory and Algorithms,"](https://arxiv.org/abs/2310.13852) and the ICML 2022 paper ["Understanding gradual domain adaptation: Improved analysis, optimal path and beyond"](https://arxiv.org/abs/2204.08200).

 ## Abstract
-Gradual domain adaptation (GDA) aims to improve generalization in transfer learning tasks by constructing intermediate domains for which the average distribution shift is small.
-Prior works have studied classical algorithms like self-training with gradient descent for GDA.
-Recently, sharpness-aware minimization (SAM) has emerged as a promising method to improve generalization by minimizing sharpness, which is known to correlate well with generalization ability.
-In this work, we study SAM applied to GDA by providing *sharpness-aware* generalization bounds that capture model sharpness and other qualitative properties of features relevant to this setting.
-Experimentally, we find that SAM leads to superior performance than self-training with GD and that the new terms we introduce in our theory empirically correlate with generalization ability.
-We discuss insights into the causes of SAM's improved generalization for GDA, including SAM's tendency to implicitly minimize a *weight shift* term, which is positively correlated with generalization error.
-We believe our theoretical results may inspire novel algorithmic design in the field of transfer learning and that our experimental results and corresponding discussion may provide a more cohesive understanding of the generalization benefit of SAM.

 ![Main Result](figures/main_result.png "Effect of SAM for GDA")